kawamurakazushi/.com/posts/elm-record/elm-record.md

 .keywords model
 ```

-The `keyword` can act like a function. pretty cool.
+The `keyword` can act like a function.
+Pretty cool.